 All about Fluoride Treatments and How They Affect You

 The presence of fluoride in drinking water has caused the creation of numerous conspiracy theories and some legitimate concerns about prolonged exposure, but the fact remains that this mineral is essential for maintaining proper oral hygiene.
 Fluoride is a mineral that can be applied in liquid form to the teeth of patients of all ages, resulting in stronger, healthier enamel and fewer cavities and decay.
-This article includes some of the most significant information you need to know about fluoride treatment and how it can affect your overall health and wellness as a patient.
+This article includes some of the most significant information you need to know about fluoride treatment near you and how it can affect your overall health and wellness as a patient.

 The Benefits of Fluoride Treatment

 The most prominent benefit of receiving regular fluoride treatment is decreasing your risk of tooth rot and decay.
 The teeth are composed of tissues that extend down through the gum and connect directly to the jawbone.
 These soft tissues are protected by a hard outer shell made of a substance called enamel.
 As people age, this enamel experiences numerous threats in the form of natural acids from food and drinks, as well as general weakening as a person grows older.

 When someone eats, acid can wear away enamel, but another problem is plaque.
 Plaque is a sticky substance that clings to the teeth and slowly wears away the shell, causing holes called cavities that expose the soft inner tissue.
 Once exposed, bacteria can eat away at the tissues.
 This weakens the tooth and can cause pain and inflammation.

 Sometimes cavities can be corrected by fillings.
 In serious cases, the dentist will need to scrape out the soft tissue and perform a root canal to reattach a tooth and make sure it stays connected to the jawbone.
 In the worst scenario, the tooth decays beyond the point of no return and needs to be extracted, causing permanent tooth loss.